Radiation therapy

 Complementary therapies are designed to be used along with conventional medical treatments.
 For example, relaxation and meditation can reduce anxiety and improve your mood.

-Let your radiation oncologist know about any complementary therapies you are using or thinking about trying, as some may not be safe.
-This includes over-the-counter medicines, vitamins and creams, which may affect the way radiation therapy works or make side effects worse.
-You may also need to avoid massaging the treatment area.
+Let your radiation oncologist know about any complementary therapies you are using or thinking about trying, as some may not be safe or may make side effects worse.

 Learn more